 Credit card is a global payment method.
 This means that your website visitors can pay from around the globe.
 In addition, credit card payments, as opposed to payment methods such as iDEAL and Bancontact, can be reversed by the cardholder.
 As a result, the risks involved in this payment method are substantially greater compared to most local payment methods.
 It is important that you understand the risks and what you can do to reduce them.

 Credit card is not a guaranteed payment method.
-This means the cardholder can reverse a credit card payment within a specific period.
+This means the cardholder can reverse a credit card payment within 6 months.
 They can do this by submitting a chargeback.
 A chargeback is a reversal of the purchase amount, initiated by the issuer (In this case the consumer's bank).

 There are many possible reasons for a chargeback, but some of the most common ones are: